SCP002/m3u_merge_astra/README.md

     > To be able to add specific hashes per stream input, for example set User-Agent (#ua=...) to specific URL's.

   * `name_to_keep_active_map`
-    Mapping of stream name regular expression to `keep active` setting of stream which should be added.
+    Mapping of stream name regular expression to `keep active` setting of stream which should be set.
+    Only first matching rule applies per stream in the priority: By inputs -> By name -> By group.
     > Why does it exist?
     > To be able to add `keep active` setting per stream name, for example 5 to frequently requested streams or 0 to disable it.

   * `group_to_keep_active_map`
-    Mapping of stream group regular expression to `keep active` setting of stream which should be added.
+    Mapping of stream group regular expression to `keep active` setting of stream which should be set.
+    Only first matching rule applies per stream in the priority: By inputs -> By name -> By group.
     > Why does it exist?
     > To be able to add `keep active` setting per stream group, for example 5 to frequently requested streams or 0 to disable it.

   * `input_to_keep_active_map`
-    Mapping of stream input regular expression to `keep active` setting of stream which should be added.
+    Mapping of stream input regular expression to `keep active` setting of stream which should be set.
+    Only first matching rule applies per stream in the priority: By inputs -> By name -> By group.
-    Setting will be added if at least one input matches the `by` expression.
+    Setting will be set if at least one input matches the `by` expression.
     > Why does it exist?
     > To be able to add `keep active` setting per stream input, for example 5 to frequently requested streams or 0 to disable it.